Recently Updated - February 16, 2019. Updated as Strava API has new authentication scopes.

 While Strava Developer Challenge 2016 was under way last September, I spent quite some time playing around with Strava API V3.

-However, Strava has defined four different types of permissions to access the API:
+However, Strava has defined seven different types of permissions to access the API:

 The access token retrieved via